neurocompnerds/MosaiC-All/TestRun/README.md

-## Demo using a test data (./MosaiC-All/TestRun/)
+## Demo using test data (./MosaiC-All/TestRun/)

-To test the variant calling process using manual installation of softwares, we have provided a test data which was extracted from MosaicForecast publication and following instructions
+To test the variant calling process following manual installation of software, we have provided test data extracted from the MosaicForecast publication.

-### 1.Pre-requisite
+### 1.Pre-requisites

 Packages should be installed according to developer instructions.
 You can find these, along with documentation for each tool at: